m7medA/forkify/README.md

 - **Parcel:** A web application bundler used for building and optimizing the project.
 - **API:** The application fetches recipe data from an external API.

+## Patterns Used

+- **MVC Pattern:** The project follows the Model-View-Controller (MVC) architectural pattern.
+- **Publisher-Subscriber Pattern:** The project uses the publisher-subscriber pattern for managing events.

 ## Live Demo

 [Live Demo🍕](https://forkify-m7med.netlify.app/).